minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // plot for cutoff date and contributions. with cutoff data vertically and the amount of contributions (in plots_2.qmd)

-In determining the Congresses from which contributions are included in the six months prior, the following pattern emerges, seen in @congresses-contribs: since most votes are taken quite late in the Congresses, the contributions for the six months prior usually include contributions from the current Congress, and only sometimes from the previous Congress.
+In determining the Congresses from which contributions are included in the six months prior to each vote, the following pattern emerges, seen in @congresses-contribs: since most votes are taken quite late in the Congresses, the contributions for the six months prior usually include contributions from the current Congress, and only sometimes from the previous Congress.

-A discussion of these two types of campaign contributions, i.e. aggregate contributions from the previous election and the use of contributions from the current election, shows that these two papers both give the total contributions of an industry to candidates in an election and that only the time of relevance is different @stratmann-1995 @stratmann-2002.
+A discussion of these two types of campaign contributions-aggregate contributions from the previous election and the use of contributions from the current election-shows that these papers @stratmann-1995 @stratmann-2002 both give the total contributions of an industry to candidates in an election and that only the time of relevance is different.
 Yet what these two papers, and many with similar methodology, neglect to analyse is whether more timely contributions are more effective in affecting the voting behaviour of candidates.
-After all, most contributors who are profit-maximizing contribute strategically and in close temporal proximity to roll calls to maximize their influence on voting behaviour @Selling2023 and thus contribute closer to the vote, in order to assure that representatives do not back out of their promises to support the special interst groups' causes @stratmann-1998.
+After all, most contributors who are profit-maximizing contribute strategically and in close temporal proximity to roll-calls to maximize their influence on voting behaviour @Selling2023 and thus contribute closer to the vote, in order to assure that representatives do not back out of their promises to support the special interst groups' causes @stratmann-1998.
 By including a